PRIX: Learning to Plan from Raw Pixels for End-to-End Autonomous Driving: Method

 Relying solely on a trajectory imitation loss, as shown in~\cref{tab:loss_ablation} and other works~\cite{transfuser,vad,diffusiondrive}, is \textit{insufficient} for an end-to-end model to learn the rich representations needed for robust autonomous driving.
 To address this, we employ a multi-task learning paradigm.
-By adding auxiliary tasks, we introduce a powerful inductive bias that compels our camera-only feature extractor to learn a more structured and semantically meaningful representation of the world, which ultimately leads to better planning.
+By adding auxiliary tasks, we introduce a powerful inductive bias that compels our camera-only feature extractor to learn a more structured, semantically meaningful world representation specialized for autonomous driving, ultimately leading to better planning.
 Our total loss is a weighted sum of the primary planning task and auxiliary objectives: